KamilAdd-Byte/Kalculator-JavaFX/README.md

 # Calculator-JavaFX

-My Java-Fx project is simple calkulator.
+My Java-Fx project is simple calculator's.
-Calkulator make simple calkulations + - * and /.
+Calculators make simple calculation on integers + - * and /.

-# Strukture FX aplikation
+# Structure FX application

 In Main.class is logic code.
 Main.class START to FX application.
 To simple 'fxml' add css, to give it a look.
 Pom.xml is properties file.